luckydonald/quart-login/README.md

-# Flask-Login
+# Quart-Login

 ![Tests](https://github.com/maxcountryman/flask-login/workflows/Tests/badge.svg)
 [![coverage](https://coveralls.io/repos/maxcountryman/flask-login/badge.svg?branch=main&service=github)](https://coveralls.io/github/maxcountryman/flask-login?branch=main)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-Flask-Login provides user session management for Flask.
+Quart-Login provides user session management for Quart.
 It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.

-Flask-Login is not bound to any particular database system or permissions model.
+Quart-Login is not bound to any particular database system or permissions model.
 The only requirement is that your user objects implement a few methods, and that you provide a callback to the extension capable of loading users from their ID.